Frezzle/template-nextjs/README.md

 - Generate/apply a new migration: `pnpx prisma migrate dev --name MIGRATION_NAME`.
 This also re-generates the prisma client.
   - TODO: for safety, find a way to generate the migration separately from applying it, so I can manually check the generated commands.
-- If you need to re-generate the prisma client without migrating: `pnpx prisma generate`.
+- If you need to re-generate the prisma client without migrating: `pnpx prisma@4.11.0 generate`.

 ## Set up email